Jobs at the Y

 - Self-motivated and service-minded attitude.

-- Must change into swimming attire and swim with camp group each day.
+- Must change into swimming attire and swim with the camp group each day.

-- Staff must also complete First Aid, CPR, Bloodborne Pathogens, Child Abuse Prevention, and Universal Precautions training before camp begins on May 27.
-Training programs are provided by the YMCA.
+- Staff must also complete First Aid, CPR, BBP, Child Abuse Prevention, and Universal Precautions training before camp begins on May 26.
+Please note that these training programs are provided.

 COMMUNITY DESCRIPTION: